How could you find a good technology provider?

 That is why companies invest in technology directors or people with experience in the area so that the learning curves are short and the possibility of success is great and increases as the project progresses.

 You can find a good technology provider that makes your life much easier.

 What should I consider?

-Before selecting the provider to develop the digital tool tailored to your business, keep the following in mind:
+Before selecting the provider to develop the optimal digital tool to your business, keep the following key points in mind:

 - Work methodology: Nowadays, with the advances in the industry, continuing to use a waterfall methodology for the development of projects only increases costs, time and uncertainty for clients.
 Always ask your potential vendor what kind of agile methodology they use for projects and how it works.